neighborhoods/Buphalo/docs/AnnotationProcessors.md

 ```
 - `AnnotationProcessorKey`: Also used in the fabrication file to tie the annotation to the specific AP.
 - `Default Contents`: If no AnnotationProcessor is specified in the fabrication file, this is used instead
+- _N.B._ There MUST be a newline after the `AnnotationProcessorKey`

 #### Example Template
 ```php